fip-lab/Sentiment_Analysis/README.md

 ## Train and Evaluation
 run **./main_code/PYGS_CNN-BiLSTM.py**

-80% data is training and 20% data use to be test.
+80% data  training and 20% data use to be test.

 ### Example output